-By signing this form, I acknowledge that I have read, or will read, the Dublin Consolidated School Student Handbook for the 2022-2023 school year.
-I understand that this handbook contains information that my child and I may need during the school year.
+By signing this form, I acknowledge that I have read, or will read, the Dublin Consolidated School Student Handbook for the 2023-2024 school year.
+I understand that this handbook contains information that my student and I may need during the school year.

-======================================= Please complete this form and return it to sch nool within 5 days Name of Student policy JRA - Student Records, Privacy, Family, have the option to opt out of allowing directory olicy.
-I opt out of allowing directory informat ion to be shared.
-I agree to allow directory information t o be shared in accordance with Policy JRA.
+Please complete this form and return it to school ol within 5 days Name of Student I have been provided with a copy of the policy J Adult Student Rights.
+I understand that I have information to be shared as outlined in this police the option to opt out of allowing directory I opt out of allowing directory information to be shared.
+I agree to allow directory information to b oe shared in accordance with Policy JRA.
 Signature of Parent/Guardian Date

-A Letter from Our Superintendent
+Letter from Our Superintendent